Ohtani strikes out 8 on 117 pitches, Angels beat Rangers 3-2

 FOR STARTERS

 Texas’ Glenn Otto rebounded from early trouble and was solid in his second major league start.
-The right-hander allowed two runs on four hits with four strikeouts and a walk.
+The right-hander allowed two runs on four hits with four strikeouts and a walk in 4 2/3 innings.

+Otto threw 36 pitches in the first inning.
+Woodward said if Otto had not retired Marsh on a groundout, that the right-hander’s night would have been over.

+“Facing that adversity, you kind of find out a lot about yourself, and what you’re able to do and get through,” Otto said.

 OFF AND RUNNING